Blank Quicken ID Login Window problem with Quicken 2014 to 2017

 InstallationID=TH1S1SG00BLEDEEG00KF0RQU1CKENREG

-RegisteredVersion=2600 (2600 is for Quicken 2017, 2500 Quicken 2016, and down such for each year version)
+RegisteredVersion=2600 (2600 is for Quicken 2017, 2500 Quicken 2016, and down such for each year version do not include what is in these paratheses, just the proper version number)

 RegistrationCount=1